Ask South Pavilion Dental Care if our services are right for youMake an Appointment

 How is Sleep Apnea Diagnosed?

 In order to accurately diagnose sleep apnea, patients may be referred to a sleep specialist for a medical assessment.
 It is also important to consult with your dentist, who may perform an intraoral exam, which involves specialized x-rays, intraoral photos, gag reflex check, orthopedic exams, and the Epworth Sleepiness Scale.
 These tests will help us determine the most effective position for your lower jaw to open your airway.
-South Stone Dental Care has had success treating sleep apnea with a nighttime orthotic appliance that is thinner, lighter, and more comfortable than a bulky CPAP mask.
+South Pavilion Dental Care has had success treating sleep apnea with a nighttime orthotic appliance that is thinner, lighter, and more comfortable than a bulky CPAP mask.
 This appliance will be customized especially for you.
 Depending on the severity of your condition, other repositioning devices may be considered.

 Sleep Apnea Treatment Plans & Snoring Solutions